MODULE 4

 • Through effective communication and vision-casting before, during and after the trip, help move Goer-Groups toward a partnership commitment.

-• Work with your Catalyst (and local team) to host a STT in a way that fosters longer-term partnership.
+• Work with Catalyst and local team to host a STT in a way that fosters longer-term partnership.

 • Help Goer-Groups want further involvement by coordinating a positive experience that contributes to your long-term strategy and fosters growth and learning among goers.

-• Clearly identify partner needs and opportunities, as well as determine priorities and goals.
+• Clearly identify needs and opportunities for partnership and determine priorities and goals.

 • Take initiative to develop relationships with STT Leaders and Goer-Group Leaders.